achipg/Data-Wrangling-Projects-and-Tasks/README.md

 - computing counts for different variables to compare to information from data source
 - deleting rows that were mostly missing values (thus, insignificantly contributing to dataset)

+Project Final in R and SQL with blood pressure dataset:
+- Rename factor levels with description of the data they represent
+- combine tables to obtain information on intervention programs
+- find average weekly values for intervention data to track change over time
+- combine tables and extract most recent value based on sent date (in both SQL and R, using ODBC driver)